BuGlessRB/remixml/README.md

   to the same variable.
 - `flags` is an optional bitmask with:
    - 1: kill all whitespace.
    - 2: preserve all whitespace.
+If neither kill or preserve bits are present, it defaults to collapsing whitespace around newlines to a single newline.
-   If neither bits are present, it defaults to collapsing whitespace around newlines to a single newline.
+   - 4: async processing (compiled code returns a `Promise` instead of a direct abstract).

 Exposed API-list (in NodeJS and the browser):
 - `Remixml.remixml2js(remixmlsrc, flags?)`<br />